magomimmo/modern-cljs/doc/tutorial-17.md

 ## Next Step - Tutorial 18 - Housekeeping

 In the [next tutorial][28] we're going to digress about two topics.
-The setup of a more comfortable browser REPL based on nREPL.
-The setup of a more comfortable project structure by using the `profiles` features of [Leiningen][2]
+The setup of a more comfortable browser REPL based on nREPL and the setup of a more comfortable project structure by using the `profiles` features of [Leiningen][2]

 # License